aakashhussain-shah/sample-list-product/COMMENTS.md

 - Delete is client-side only

 ## Architecture Decisions
-- Extracted business logic into composables for reusability
+- Filtering, sorting, and deleting logic in utility functions
-- Created utilities for filtering, sorting, deleting and color mapping
+- Data fetching and state management in composables
-- Constants centralized for maintainability
+- Constants in one place for easy changes
-- Added Tailwind for professional styling without extra complexity
+- Tailwind CSS for styling

 ## Testing
 - Mock data reused across tests